-We welcome international students to study at the Faculty of Science and Information Technology in a great environment for learning.
+We welcome international students to study at the Faculty of Science in a great environment for learning.
 Students from over 60 countries currently study with us, some for one semester and others for full degrees.
 The high quality of our teaching and learning means our degree programs are internationally accredited, so graduates are ready to undertake rewarding careers in their home countries.

 Our Faculty is focused on research and our academics compete internationally for research funds and awards.
 Most of our lecturers are internationally recognised researchers and some are in the top 200 of their field in the world.